pingcap/docs-cn/keywords.md

 Query OK, 0 rows affected (0.08 sec)
 ```

+Starting from v7.6.0, TiDB provides a full list of keywords in the [`INFORMATION_SCHEMA.KEYWORDS`](/information-schema/information-schema-keywords.md) table.

 ## Keyword list

 The following list shows the keywords in TiDB.
 Reserved keywords are marked with `(R)`.
 Reserved keywords for [Window Functions](/functions-and-operators/window-functions.md) are marked with `(R-Window)`.
 Special non-reserved keywords that need to be escaped with backticks `` ` `` are marked with `(S)`.